georgealton/private-terraform-registry/README.md

 ## OpenAPI

-use well known / hardcoded resource arns over imports
+use well known resource arns over imports
 - though breaks the dependency graph trade off is open api spec not coupled to CloudFormation